Travelling with a firearm for hunting or competition

 Report at the border

 You can also make a declaration directly at the border.
-To do so, you must go to a customs officer and show him your firearm and your permit to possess your firearm (firearms licence).
+To do so, you must go to a customs officer and show your firearm and your permit to possess your firearm or European Firearms Pass (firearms licence).
+You will also need to fill in this form:

 Same rules for travelling to and from Norway